softwaremill/mqperf/README.md

 Remote:

-* setup an opsworks stack using the custom AMI.
-All config should go into the custom JSON
+* setup an opsworks stack using the Ubuntu 14.04 AMI.
+All config should go into the custom stack JSON

 * setup an opsworks layer for the client, using the custom recipes